DIPLOMICS-SA/Genome-Assembly-Pipeline-Nextflow/README.md

 # 1KSA-Genome-Assembly-Pipeline-Nextflow
 This repository contains a nextflow pipeline for denovo genome assembly of long ONT reads.
 This pipeline was built to support the genome assembly and analysis of the 1KSA project - A pilot project aimed at sequencing and assembling indigenous South African species.
-Detailed step by step instructions on how to run this pipeline on the CHPC can be found under files, labelled Instructions.txt.
+Detailed step by step instructions on how to run this pipeline on the CHPC can be on our zenodo page (link).

 # Introduction